surister/cratedb-guide/docs/install/index.rst

 Installation
 ############

-This part of the documentation covers the installation of CrateDB on different kinds of operating systems and environments, both suitable for on-premises and development sandbox operations.
+This section of the documentation covers the installation of CrateDB on different kinds of operating systems and environments, both suitable for on-premises and development sandbox operations.
 The first step to using any software package is getting it properly installed.
 Please read this section carefully.

-********
-Variants
-********

-We recommend to use the package-based installation methods for :ref:`install-deb` and :ref:`install-rpm`, by subscribing to the corresponding package release channels.

-Alternatively, you can also download release archives and run CrateDB manually, by using the :ref:`install-adhoc` method.

 .. toctree::
     :maxdepth: 3
-    :titlesonly:
+    :hidden:

     Debian, Ubuntu <debian-ubuntu>
     Red Hat, SUSE <redhat>